mohammedhossam92/alx-system_engineering-devops/0x00-shell_basics/README.md

-first script pwd for printing working directory second script for listing third script for bringing user home
+first script pwd for printing working directory second script for listing third script for bringing user home fourth script for bringing the long format